🛡️ RISK BADGE: 💰 FINANCIAL REALITY

 Technical Reality: How does it work?

-- Self-Hosted: Zero License, Variable Maintenance.
-Cheaper at scale, expensive at start.
+- Self-Hosted: Zero License fees, but Variable Maintenance labor.
+Cheaper at scale, but more expensive to initialize.

-(Hours/Month × Hourly Rate) + Server Cost = TCO.
+(Engineering Hours × Rate) + Infrastructure Cost = Real Cost.

 💡 Executive FAQ

-- A: Typically when you have >50 users.
-SaaS per-seat pricing ($20/user) scales linearly ($1000/mo).
-Self-hosting scales logarithmically (server cost stays flat until you hit massive scale).
+- Answer: Typically when you have >50 users.
+SaaS pricing ($20/user) scales linearly, while self-hosting costs stay relatively flat until massive scale.

-- Q: Can we ignore TCO for small tools?
+- Question: Can we ignore TCO for small tools?

-- A: No. "Zombie Servers" (forgotten instances) accumulate costs and security risks.
+- Answer: No. "Zombie Servers" (forgotten instances) accumulate financial costs and security risks over time.